-Grand Blanc is a decidedly white-collar city, with fully 87.17% of the workforce employed in white-collar jobs, well above the national average.
+Grand Blanc is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Grand Blanc is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Grand Blanc who work in sales jobs (19.51%), office and administrative support (14.94%), and teaching (10.34%).
+There are especially a lot of people living in Grand Blanc who work in sales jobs (18.73%), office and administrative support (12.58%), and teaching (11.02%).

 Grand Blanc is a somewhat ethnically-diverse city.
 The people who call Grand Blanc home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grand Blanc residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grand Blanc include Irish, English, Italian, and Polish.
+Important ancestries of people in Grand Blanc include Irish, English, Polish, and French Canadian.

 The most common language spoken in Grand Blanc is English.
 Other important languages spoken here include Chinese and Arabic.